yaakulya123/Final-Submission-Car-Racing/README.md

    - Click the restart icon on the top left to restart the race.
    - Use the 'Back' button to return to the main menu for new selections.

+## Further Improvments:

+1) Integrate a dynamic weather system that affects race conditions and vehicle handling.
+For instance, rain could make tracks slippery, reducing grip and requiring players to adapt their driving style.
+Foggy conditions could reduce visibility, adding an element of unpredictability and challenge.
+Weather changes could be random or specific to certain tracks, enhancing the realism and variability of each race.

+2) Implement a detailed vehicle damage model where collisions and accidents have a realistic impact on the car's performance.
+For example, damage to the front of the car could affect steering, while engine damage might reduce top speed.
+Include pit stops in longer races where players can choose to repair damage, refuel, or change tires, adding strategic decisions to the racing experience.

+3) Add tracks with interactive elements, such as movable barriers, shortcuts that open and close dynamically, or sections of the track that change layout mid-race.
+This would keep players on their toes and require them to constantly adapt to new racing conditions.
+Additionally, creating tracks that have multiple paths or hidden shortcuts can encourage exploration and replayability.

 ## Conclusion

 This Car Racing Game combines strategic elements of racing with diverse environmental settings and dynamic gameplay.
 It is designed to offer a comprehensive racing experience that tests both driving skills and strategic planning.